- Bachelor of Arts in Liberal Studies

 Most importantly, Jones said, she wanted to make sure other parents who are in a similar situation know they don't have to put their lives on hold.

 Shanna Stanley of Conrad, Montana finished her bachelor's in August 2014 through MSU's online liberal studies bachelor's degree completion program.
 Stanley has a young daughter and works full time as a certified nursing assistant.
-"I am a single mother and I work and wanted to go to school full time," she said.
-"I couldn't go to Bozeman for school, so the online program seemed to fit best for my hectic life."
+"I am a single mother and I work and wanted to go to school full time," "I couldn't go to Bozeman for school, so the online program seemed to fit best for my hectic life."

 What Can I Do with this Degree?